Families of 2 more Las Vegas fire victims sue owner of Alpine Motel

 Both lawsuits, which were filed Friday, claim that Adolfo Orozco, who has owned the Alpine Motel through Las Vegas Dragon Hotel LLC since 2013, failed to maintain necessary utilities at the motel, such as heating, as well as safety equipment such as sprinklers and fire alarms.

-Search warrant records show that the fire is the subject of a criminal investigation, with investigators seizing Orozco’s cell phone and raiding the property manager’s office in the days after the fire.
+Search warrant records show that the fire is the subject of a criminal investigation.
+Investigators seized Orozco’s cellphone and raided the property manager’s office in the days after the fire.

-The first wrongful death lawsuit filed after the fire came in January on behalf of the family of Tracy Ann Cihal, and was filed by the same law firm representing the families of the two victims who filed on Friday.
+The first wrongful death lawsuit filed after the fire came in January on behalf of the family of Tracy Ann Cihal and was filed by the same law firm representing the families of the two victims who filed Friday.

-Orozco’s attorney, Dominic Gentile, did not return a request for comment on Sunday.
+Orozco’s attorney, Dominic Gentile, did not return a request for comment Sunday.

 One of the latter lawsuits was filed by the father of 72-year-old Alpine Motel resident Francis Lombardo Jr., who was found dead inside the motel after the fire.